IQSS/dataverse/doc/sphinx-guides/source/admin/timers.rst

 Known Issues
 ------------

-We've got several reports of an intermittent issue where the applicaiton fails to deploy with the error message "EJB Timer Service is not available."
+We've received several reports of an intermittent issue where the applicaiton fails to deploy with the error message "EJB Timer Service is not available."
 Please see the :doc:`/admin/troubleshooting` section of this guide for a workaround.